F. H. Gravely: Early life

 Gravely was born in 1885 in Wellingborough, Northamptonshire, England to Arthur Frederic Gravely and Margaret Hutchinson, the eldest of four children.
 The family were Quakers and although the father was a businessman, he was interested in natural history.
 His mother came from a farming family which also produced Sir Jonathan Hutchinson.
 At the age of nine he moved to a boarding school in Sheffield.
 He then studied at Ackworth and Bootham (both Quaker schools) before moving to Manchester University to study zoology.

 Indian Museum, Calcutta

 Gravely graduated in 1906 and became a demonstrator at Manchester in 1907.
+He was elected to membership of the Manchester Literary and Philosophical Society on 15 October 1907 and gave his address as Natural History Dept., Indian Museum, Calcutta.
 He worked on collections made in the "Discovery" Antarctic Expedition along with S.J.
 Hickson and worked on Polychaete Larvae.
 In 1909 he was appointed Assistant Superintendent of the Indian Museum Calcutta.
 In 1914, still at Calcutta, he received his D.Sc. for the work on the Oriental Passalidae.
 He unified the monographs of early observers with the notes of Arrow and Zang to bring to the oriental passalids (1914), and the family itself in general (1918), the classification that is in vogue today with minor alterations.